Ravieroy/ravieroy.github.io/_posts/2021-3-30-Android Tips-Part 2.md

 You can copy the above code and replace with your server address.

 ***Keep in mind, the server address keeps changing after sometime.
-Hence you need to edit the code accordingly***
+Hence you will need to edit the code accordingly***

 You will be asked to confirm the authenticity of the host by typing **yes**.
 This will be asked only once, for the first login.